rpm-software-management/dnf/doc/command_ref.rst

     and ``updates`` displays the same output.
 The outputs differ only in the cases when an advisory refers to a newer version but there is no enabled repository which contains any newer version.

+    If given and if ID of an advisory does not match ``<advisory>``, the advisory is not taken into account.
+The matching is case-sensitive and globbing is supported.

 .. _upgrade_command-label: